-More than ever, urban centers must embrace IoT smart city initiatives to meet numerous challenges — from reducing traffic congestion and managing sanitation to protecting the environment and reducing energy consumption.
-And today, across almost every aspect of the modern municipality, the Internet of Things (IoT) is playing an increasingly important role in industrial applications, emergency services, public transit and mobility, public safety, city lighting, and more.
+Welcome to the IoT smart city — where connected devices are driving massive change.
+More than ever, cities must meet numerous challenges — from reducing traffic congestion and managing sanitation and waste to protecting the environment and reducing energy consumption.
+That’s why, across almost every aspect of the modern municipality, the Internet of Things (IoT) is playing an increasingly important role in industrial applications, public transit, public safety and emergency services, city lighting, and other applications.

 The Market for IoT in Smart Cities